-Complaints filed with the Virginia Council on Human Rights alleging unlawful discriminatory practice under a state statute that is enforced by a state agency will be referred to the enforcing agency.
-The Council may investigate complaints made under a federal statute or regulation and attempt to resolve complaints through conciliation.
-As part of the conciliation process, the Council can issue recommendations for reinstatement or promotion and corresponding back pay, benefits, and attorney's fees.
-However, the Council cannot award monetary damages or injunctive relief (VA Admin.
-Code Sec.
-25-10-120(1)).
-Unresolved complaints will be referred to the federal agency with jurisdiction over the complaint (e.g., the Equal Employment Opportunity Commission (EEOC)).
-After a complaint is referred, the Council has no further jurisdiction over the complaint.
+Complaints filed with the Virginia Division of Human Rights (DHR) (formerly the Virginia Council on Human Rights) alleging unlawful discriminatory practice under a state statute that is enforced by a state agency will be referred to the enforcing agency.
+The DHR may investigate complaints made under a federal statute or regulation and attempt to resolve complaints through conciliation.

 As part of the conciliation process, the DHR can issue recommendations for reinstatement or promotion and corresponding back pay, benefits, and attorney's fees.
 However, the Division cannot award monetary damages or injunctive relief (VA Stat.
 Sec.
 2.2-3903(C)).